Subscribe to updates

 Summary

-The Newham Council Health and Adult Social Care Scrutiny Commission met to discuss emerging matters in health and social care, community mental health services, and leisure services in the borough.
-Councillors extended the meeting to allow a full discussion on leisure services.
+The Health and Adult Social Care Scrutiny Commission met to discuss emerging issues in the borough, community mental health services, and leisure services.
+The committee agreed to extend the meeting to allow for a full discussion on leisure services.
+The Declarations of interest and minutes from the previous meeting were noted and approved respectively.

 Leisure Services and Physical Activity

-Councillor John Gray, Chair of Pensions Committee, advocated for encouraging walking as a low-cost and accessible form of exercise, particularly for those less inclined towards vigorous activities.
-He noted the presence of long-distance footpaths in Newham and called for a more joined-up approach to promoting walking.
-Councillor Neil Wilson, Cabinet Member for Health and Adult Social Care, supported this, highlighting the need for a holistic approach involving community engagement and addressing social isolation.
+• Walking: Councillor John Gray, Chair of Pensions Committee, advocated for promoting walking as a cheap and accessible form of exercise, highlighting the three long-distance footpaths in Newham.
+Councillor Neil Wilson, Cabinet Member for Health and Adult Social Care, supported this, noting the importance of a holistic approach and the need for better advertising of walking clubs.

 Community Mental Health Services

-The committee discussed community mental health services, focusing on the Barnsley Street pilot in Tower Hamlets and its potential implications for Newham.
+The committee discussed community mental health services, focusing on a pilot programme in Tower Hamlets and its potential implications for Newham.

-Marian Riley, Deputy Borough Director for Tower Hamlets, provided an overview of the pilot, which aims to offer a single, accessible mental health service for everyone living in the area covered by Primary Care Network (PCN) number one.
-The centre will be open from 8am to 8pm and offer booked appointments, unplanned walk-ins, one-to-one chats, therapy groups, and activities.
+• Tower Hamlets Pilot: Marian Riley, Deputy Borough Director for Tower Hamlets, provided an overview of a new 24/7 community mental health pilot in Tower Hamlets, based around Primary Care Network (PCN) number one.
+The centre will offer booked appointments, unplanned walk-ins, therapy groups, and activities, with a strong community connection.

-Councillor Danny Keeling, Deputy Leader of the Green Group and Green Group Business Manager, asked whether a similar model would work well in Newham.
-Councillor Neil Wilson, Cabinet Member for Health and Adult Social Care, responded positively, highlighting the importance of community responsibility and preventative measures.
+• Potential Implementation in Newham: Councillor Danny Keeling, Deputy Leader of the Green Group and Green Group Business Manager, asked whether a similar model could work in Newham.
+Councillor Neil Wilson expressed support, highlighting the importance of community responsibility and preventative measures.

 Emerging Matters

-Impact of NHS England Abolition: Joe Fraser-Wise, Newham Director of Partnership, Impact and Delivery, updated the committee on the government's intention to abolish NHS England and the potential implications for integrated care systems.
-She said that integrated care boards would need to reduce their running costs by 50% by the end of the year, but further guidance was still awaited.
-Councillor Neil Wilson, Cabinet Member for Health and Adult Social Care, expressed concern about the uncertainty and potential impact on borough-level services.
+• Integrated Care Board (ICB) Reductions: Jo Fraser-Wise, Newham Director of Partnership, Impact and Delivery, reported that integrated care boards would need to reduce their running costs by 50% by the end of the year.
+Councillor Neil Wilson expressed concerns about the implications for borough-level services.

 Attendees